bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 Because function should have its own scope, so a new FunctionEnvironment (function scope) is created and set to LE.
 So, till now - when a function is called, it gets a new execution context, whose LE points to a new function scope.
 This new scope will contain function's own local variables.

-Now, scopes are chained - so, this new function scope (LE) needs to decide what is its parent scope (internally, callouterEnv).
-It has 2 options - caller scope (which was the current scope before this new one was created) or its lexical scope (which it is carrying around in F.[[Environment]] - a internal property).
+Now, scopes are chained - so, this new function scope (LE) needs to decide what is its parent scope (internally, called outerEnv).
+It has 2 options - caller scope (which was the current scope before this new one was created) or its lexical scope (which it is carrying around in F.[[Environment]] ).
 It decides to set this lexical scope as parent, ignoring the caller scope.

+### Variable lookup

 So, now when a variable lookup happens inside function, it checks current LexicalEnvironment first (which is the new local scope) and if it doesn't find that, it looks up to parent of LE aka F.[[Environment]] aka its closure scope.

-### Variable lookup

 ## `this` lookup